UCF Knights: Track and field

 The Knights women's track and field team has won ten total conference championships, eight in their nine years in the Atlantic Sun Conference, and won the 2010, 2011, 2012 and 2013 C-USA outdoor title, and the 2011 C-USA indoor title.
 In 2011, the Knights were nationally ranked for the first time in program history, while at the same time ranking as the top team in the state, rising as high as No. 8 in the polls.

 The head coach for the track and field program is Caryl Smith-Gilbert, and the assistant coaches are Jeff Chakouian, Paul Brown and LaTonya Loche.
 Gilbert has coached four All-Americans during her tenure at UCF, including two-time All-American Jackie Coward.

 The Knights track and field teams hold their outdoor home meets at the UCF Soccer and Track Stadium, which is part of Knights Plaza.

+Volleyball

+The UCF Knights began playing volleyball in 1975.
+Under their first Head Coach, Lucy McDaniel, the Knights completed a perfect season in 1978, winning the Division II AIAW National Championship for that season, the school's first national championship in any sport.

+Throughout the team's history, the Knights have made 17 AIAW or NCAA Tournament appearances.
+During their time in various conferences, the Knights have wone 14 Conference Tournament Championships and 9 Conference Regular Season Championships.
+This included a dominant streak in their last five years in the American Athletic Conference, in which they won the Conference Championship five years in a row (2018, 2019, 2020, 2021, 2022) before moving on to the Big 12 Conference.
+As of 2025, the UCF Volleyball Coach is Matt Botsford (who took over the Knights program in the 2025 season).

 Former Sports

 Wrestling

 From 1970 to 1986, UCF sponsored a men's wrestling program.
 The team qualified for the NCAA Division II championship in 1979 and 1984, finishing in 26th and 29th out of 32 respectively; and the Division I championship in 1986, finishing 71st out of 76.
 The team was discontinued after 1986 due to financial reasons.